Kartikkh/We-Donate/README.md

 ### WE Donate
-Lets come togeather to donate for a cause.
+Lets come together to donate for a cause.

 ##### Installation